Achu-0844/Bigdata-Analytics-SWE2011/README.md

 The output of the given code is in output file.

-Akshaya.docx contains the screenshots of the code,processing and the output.
+Akshaya BDA.docx contains the screenshots of the code,processing and the output.